kubernetes-sigs/gateway-api/geps/gep-4152/index.md

 This GEP extends `BackendTLSPolicy.spec.validation` with two new optional fields:
 * `mode` selects the certificate verification strategy.
-* `trustedCertificateHashes` an alternative trust source to `caCertificateRefs` and `wellKnownCACertificates`, allowing backends to be trusted directly by certificate or public-key hash without requiring a CA chain.
+* `trustedCertificates` an alternative trust source to `caCertificateRefs` and `wellKnownCACertificates`, allowing backend certificates to be trusted directly without requiring a CA chain.

 All features introduced by this GEP are Extended support.
 Only the default values, which preserve the existing behavior, are considered Core.